-The fireworks were supposed to begin the moment the wedding boat pulled away.
+The fireworks were supposed to begin the moment the wedding boat pulled away from the dock.

 That had been Vittoria Ferrante’s idea.